crowdfavorite-mirrors/wp-nextgen-gallery/readme.txt

 == Changelog ==

+= V2.1.46 - 06.23.2016 =
+* Fixed:   Remove inner nextgen-gallery folder due to build issue

+= V2.1.45 - 06.22.2016 =
+* Fixed:   Freemius assets should not be minified

+= V2.1.44 - 06.22.2016 =
+* NEW:     "Add Gallery" button added next to "Add Media" button on Create/Edit Post screen
+* NEW:     IGW placeholder images are watermarked
+* NEW:     Added API for communicating with Lightroom plugin
+* NEW:     Gulp build system
+* NEW:     Added "ngg_igw_placeholder_line_2_settings" and "ngg_igw_placeholder_line_1_settings" filters
+* NEW:     Added "ngg_settings_during_image_generation" filter to adjust image generation
+* NEW:     Added "ngg_before_save_thumbnail" filter for image manipulation abilities
+* NEW:     Added the ability to apply GD filters during image generation
+* NEW:     Integrated with WordPress SEO sitemaps to show include NGG images in image counts
+* Changed: Links to manage a gallery after it's been created don't appear in the IGW
+* Fixed:   Freemius code shouldn't be minified
+* Fixed:   When a datamapper entity is saved, it's corresponding cache should be cleared
+* Fixed:   IGW placeholder images aren't used by WordPress SEO's OpenGraph analysis

+= V2.1.43 - 05.25.2016 =
+* NEW:     Added Freemius integration
+* NEW:     Added actions actions ngg_updated_image_meta, ngg_recovered_image, ngg_generated_image, ngg_moved_images, and ngg_copied_images
+* NEW:     Added patch from WPML copyping ATP galleries to new language pages when duplicating a page to a new language
+* Changed: Moved 'ngg_delete_picture' action to before the image has been removed
+* Changed: Now prevent maximum_entity_count from being set to 0 or lower in Other Options
+* Changed: Updated "Roots" relative url support to re-branded "Soil" relative url
+* Changed: Updated branding so all publicly visible instances of "Photocrati" are now "Imagely"
+* Changed: Upgraded FontAwesome to 4.6.1
+* Fixed:   Album breadcrumbs when used with legacy templates
+* Fixed:   Compatibility with added WP role objects without a remove_cap() method
+* Fixed:   Default watermark setting causing images to be watermarked by text even though "image" is shown chosen on "Other Options"
+* Fixed:   Navigating to albums with UTF8 characters in their name
+* Fixed:   Replaced use of get_currentuserinfo() with wp_get_current_user()

+= V2.1.33 - 04.25.2016 =
+* Fixed:   Compatibility with themes and plugins which enqueue underscore.js in the head of the document
+* Fixed:   Ensure that shutter reloaded can find it's image assets

 = V2.1.31 - 04.05.2016 =
 * NEW:     Added constant NGG_SCRIPT_VERSION that is either the plugin version or rand() should SCRIPT_DEBUG be on